-Inward problems that inhibit fulfillment, significance and gratification often carry common themes.
-These inhibitors include…
+Inward problems that inhibit fulfillment and personal significance, while varied, do carry a common theme.
+These inhibitors often include…

-Pursuit of too many things.
-This leads to an inability to discern best from good – too many good things in life distract us from what is best for us.
+Pursuit of too many things leads to an inability to discern best from good.
+There are many good things in life that keep us from what is best for us, thereby causing more harm than good through seemingly harmless distractions.

-Pursuit of self-serving goals.
-The pursuit of self, by self, for self simply does not fulfill and almost always leaves us feeling empty.
-True fulfillment comes when we bring value to others for their sake or for the benefit of the whole.
-Significance is found when we are valued because of the value we bring others.
+Pursuit of self-serving goals simply is not fulfilling.
+While inexplicable to some, nevertheless it is true that the pursuit of self, by self, for self always leaves us feeling empty.
+Marc Maron once said, “I know I’ve got an endless void in my heart, it’s what makes me a good consumer.”.
+Fulfillment comes when we bring value to others for their sake or for the benefit of the whole; significance is found when we ourselves are valued for the value we bring others.

-If you struggle with that empty feeling, ask yourself a few questions:
+If you struggle with that empty feeling, maybe it’s time to ask yourself a few questions:

 – Are you the same person no matter who is with you?

-- Are your decisions based on how you can give or what you can get?
+– Are your decisions based on how you can gain benefit or how you yourself can bring benefit to others?

 – Do you work harder on your image or your character?